The Tuckers: Plot

 Set in a fictional village of Tregarreg in the South Welsh Valleys, the show follows the Tucker family—a close-knit, multigenerational clan of “lovable rogues” who scrape by using their “legitimate” catering business and side hustles that are a bit under the table.

 Production

 The concept for The Tuckers was developed by Steve Speirs, who also stars as Glyn Tucker, the head of the Tucker family.
 Speirs drew inspiration from his own South Wales upbringing, aiming to portray a realistic yet comedic snapshot of valley life, with an emphasis on family loyalty, resilience, and community.

 A pilot episode aired on BBC One Wales in 2018 and was met with a positive reception.
 Encouraged by the response, the BBC commissioned a full series, which premiered in early 2020.

 Following the success of the first series, the BBC commissioned two further seasons.
 Series 2 and Series 3 were filmed back-to-back in 2021.

 In May 2023, it was officially confirmed that The Tuckers would not return for a fourth series.
-Steve Speirs announced the decision on social media, and the BBC later confirmed that they had "bid the characters farewell" after three seasons.
+Steve Speirs announced the decision on social media, and the BBC later confirmed that they had "bid the characters farewell" after three series.